Also known as: Black tar, Brown sugar, China White, H, Horse, Junk, Ska, Skunk, Smack and White Horse.

 Narcan Distribution and Education

-In partnership with the Calhoun County Opioid Coalition and the Substance Abuse Council, the Calhoun County Public Health Department is now offering opioid overdose education and naloxone (Narcan®) kits.
-Naloxone is a drug that can reverse the effects of an opioid overdose and can prevent a death.
+The Substance Abuse Council and Summit Pointe First Step offers opioid overdose education and naloxone (Narcan) kits.
+Naloxone is a drug that can reverse the effects of an opioid and can prevent a death.
+To receive your free Narcan kit, stop by one of the distribution locations below.

 When kits are picked up, clients should plan to receive training on overdose education, prevention and use of the naloxone medication.
 Limit one kit per person.
 Clients will learn to do rescue breathing to help, and possibly save, a person overdosing.